Chris Rock–Will Smith slapping incident: Smith film delayed

-In June 2020, it was announced that Smith starred in Emancipation, directed by Antoine Fuqua, in which he portrays Peter, a runaway slave who outsmarts hunters and the Louisiana swamp on a journey to the Union Army.
+In June 2020, it was announced that Smith starred in Emancipation, directed by Antoine Fuqua, in which he portrays Peter, a runaway slave who outsmarts hunters and the Louisiana swamp on a journey to the Union army.
 Apple Studios paid an estimated $120 million for the rights to the film, outbidding several other studios.
 However, by May 2022, the film's release was delayed to 2023, due to production issues, the controversy over Smith slapping Chris Rock, and an overcrowded film release schedule from Apple Studios.
 The film was eventually released in select theaters on December 2, 2022 before being released on Apple TV+ on December 9, 2022.
 Receiving mixed reviews from critics, the film earned a low-end $3,000 to $4,000 per location in its limited theatrical run.

 Later responses

 Smith appeared as a guest on the November 29, 2022 episode of The Daily Show with Trevor Noah for his first public interview since the incident.
 After discussing Smith's upcoming film role in Emancipation, Trevor Noah questioned Smith about his reflections since the incident.
 Smith responded by saying, "That was a horrific night, as you could imagine.
 There's many nuances and complexities to it, but at the end of the day, I just lost it.
 I guess what I would say is you just never know what someone's going through."
 Chris Rock spoke out about Smith for the first time in his Netflix stand-up comedy special Selective Outrage in March 2023, making numerous jokes about the incident.

 In October 2023, Jada Pinkett Smith's memoir Worthy was released.
-In it, she revealed that she and her husband had been separated since 2016.
+In it she revealed that she and her husband had been separated since 2016.
 She described the revelation as "weight off my shoulders".
 Of the incident at the Oscars, she said "it's so interesting how such an intense event can bring you closer together."
+She said in a 2023 Parade interview, "That was a moment that I feel like we recognized once again... oh snap, we are just made for this journey together."